Abu Dhabi at a Glance

 The Ministry of Labor issues and attests every employment contract in Abu Dhabi.
 These contracts have to be written and submitted in Arabic or English and abide by the UAE Labor Law.
 The Ministry of Labor keeps a copy of each employment contract to refer to in case of employment disputes or redundancy.
 Employer and employee can always review their contract details online if disagreements arise.

 It is common to include a probation period in the contract.
-It should not exceed six months and cannot be extended.
-In these six months, both employer and employee have the right to end the employment without prior notice.
+It should be between three to six months and cannot be extended.
+During this time period, both employer and employee have the right to end the employment without prior notice.
 If an employee is dismissed during their probation period, they are not entitled to redundancy benefits.
 For expats, this situation is an especially problematic one, as loss of employment automatically leads to a loss of their residence permit.

 Some expats enter the country on a spousal visa, with their spouse functioning as their sponsor.
 In this case, they will need a No-Objection Certificate from him or her before they can sign an employment contract.
 Only then can their employer take care of further paperwork and provide them with a labor card.